Dr Ian Fairlie, Independent Consultant in Radioactivity in the Environment

 - there is presently a surplus of electricity generation in Scotland, and more is in the pipeline.
 Indeed there is so much renewable energy capacity being built that Scottish electricity exports to England and Wales will continue to increase,

 - there will be no significant job losses in Scotland, and

 - Scottish energy security will be improved as Hunterston B’s operation results in many Scottish wind farms being turned off at certain times and periods.

-The two reactors (460 MW net each) at Hunterston B nuclear power station situated near Ardrossan are 43 years old – the oldest reactors in Europe.
+The two reactors (460 MW net each) at Hunterston B nuclear power station situated near Ardrossan are 43 years old – among the oldest reactors in Europe.
 Their operating lifetimes have already twice been extended at the request of the operators EDF Energy – a UK subsidiary of EDF in France.
 They are now scheduled to close down for good in 2023.

 Since March 2018 (R3) and October 2018 (R4), the two reactors have been off-line for safety reasons.
 The decision as to whether these reactors will ever be allowed to restart is for the Office of Nuclear Regulation (ONR).
 It is currently awaiting a revised safety case for this from EDF Energy.

 In recent months, EDF Energy, the trade union GMB, some politicians and newspaper editors have been pressing for the station to be allowed to restart.
 Quite a few incorrect media statements and misrepresentations have been made: this briefing sets out to put the record straight.

 Need for Electricity?

 Scotland has a surplus of electricity generating capacity, and this surplus will increase over the next decade regardless of whether Hunterston B, and even Torness, were both to close.
 According to the Scottish Government (SG), renewable electricity supplied 70 per cent of Scottish electricity consumption in 2017 and will supply around 87% in 2020.